johnfial/johnfial.github.io/lotr_tale_years/LOTR-Daily by J.R.R. Tolkien.md

 **Tags:** dates

-## Book IV - Chapter 5 THE STEWARD AND THE KING

-## ~18 March 3019
-### [Faramir/Eowyn]
-Over the city of Gondor doubt and great dread had hung.
+Chapter 5 THE STEWARD AND THE KING Over the city of Gondor doubt and great dread had hung.
 Fair weather and clear sun had seemed but a mockery to men whose days held little hope, and who looked each morning for news of doom.
 Their lord was dead and burned, dead lay the King of Rohan in their citadel, and the new king that had come to them in the night was gone again to a war with powers too dark and terrible for any might or valour to conquer.
 And no news came.
 After the host left Morgul Vale and took the northward road beneath the shadow of the mountains no messenger had returned nor any rumour of what was passing in the brooding East.

-## 20 March 3019 [TOY]
-### [Faramir/Eowyn]
 When the Captains were but two days gone, the Lady Éowyn bade the women who tended her to bring her raiment,

 **Note:** .dates

 **Tags:** dates

 ‘It needs but one foe to breed a war, not two, Master Warden,’ answered Éowyn.
 ‘And those who have not swords can still die upon them.
 Would you have the folk of Gondor gather you herbs only, when the Dark Lord gathers armies?
 And it is not always good to be healed in body.
 Nor is it always evil to die in battle, even in bitter pain.
 Were I permitted, in this dark hour I would choose the latter.’